henriksen/posthog-dotnet/src/PostHog.AspNetCore/README.md

 This is a client SDK for the PostHog API written in C#.
 This package depends on the PostHog package and provides additional functionality for ASP.NET Core projects.

+> [!WARNING]
+> This package is currently in a pre-release stage.
+We're making it available publicly to solicit
+> feedback.
+While we always strive to maintain a high level of quality, use this package at your own
+> risk.
+There *will* be many breaking changes until we reach a stable release.

 ## Installation

 Use the `dotnet` CLI to add the package to your project: